The Accessible Culture Guide

 what you can do

-- people with physical or cognitive impairments, through tours with a personal guide
+- to people with physical and/or cognitive deficits through a tandem visit

 booking